paulos23-coder/Secretes-project/README.md

 ## SECRET PROJECT

---<p>A secrete confession web-app which lets users confess users about their secretes anonymously to help people with mental helth conditions.</p>
+<p>--A secrete confession web-app which lets users confess users about their secretes anonymously to help people with mental helth conditions.</p>
---<p>Fully responsive with intuitive UIX</p>
+<p>--Fully responsive with intuitive UIX</p>
+<p>Used sign in & log in with google preference for users</p>

 ## Technologies used